UtsNlpGroup/FinInsightAI/README.md

 | 9 | Tool Call Accuracy | 95.00% | 80% | +15.00 pp | ✅ PASS |
 | 10 | Agent response time pass-rate (≤ 10 s SLA) | 95.20% | 90% | +5.20 pp | ✅ PASS |

-All retrieval metrics (cosine similarity, hit rate) and the tool-routing metric exceed their thresholds by a comfortable margin.
+Retrieval metrics (cosine similarity, hit rate), agent response-time pass-rate (share of queries completing within the 10 s SLA), and the tool-routing metric exceed their thresholds by a comfortable margin.
 The generation-quality metrics (faithfulness, answer relevancy) pass with a narrower margin, which is expected for a domain-specific financial RAG system where the LLM supplements retrieved context with parametric knowledge.

 ---